renaudwangler/AZ-301-MicrosoftAzureArchitectDesign/Instructions/AZ-301T03_Lab_Mod03_Deploying Serverless Workloads to Azure.md

     ```sh
     az appservice plan create --is-linux --name "AADesignLab0502-$LOCATION" --resource-group $RESOURCE_GROUP_APP --location $LOCATION --sku B2
     ```

-    > **Note**: In case the command fails with the message *Linux workers are not available in resource group AADesignLab0502-RG.
-Use this link to learn more https://go.microsoft.com/fwlink/?linkid=831180"*, delete the resource group, set **LOCATION** to **eastus** and rerun the two previous steps.

 #### Task 4: Create a Web App instance